What is Psoriasis?

 How to treat psoriasis

-• Apply 2S Cream to the affected area every evening and massage well.
+• Apply 2S Cream to the affected areas of the body with plenty of massage in the evening.